-We estimate that our total out-of-pocket expenses of this offering, excluding underwriting discounts and commissions, will be approximately \$500,000.
+We estimate that total expenses of the offering, other than underwriting discounts and commissions, will be approximately \$300,000.

 Indemnification

 We and certain of our affiliates have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended, and to contribute to payments that may be required to be made in respect of these liabilities.